 Documentation may be requested by the institution in order to resolve issues raised by responses to the Core Residency Questions.
 The listed documents may be used to establish that the person is domiciled in Texas and has maintained a residence in Texas continuously for 12 months prior to the census date.
 Documentation must be on file no later than the official enrollment date to be valid for any given semester or summer term and subsequent enrollments.
-Failure to provide the information to MSU Admissions may result in a delay of reclassification.
+Failure to provide the information to the Office of the Graduate School may result in a delay of reclassification.